 The goal of hemodynamic management is to maintain adequate oxygen delivery to the tissues and to minimize demands on a heart that has just undergone major surgery.
 Optimization of cardiac output is essential to maintain function of the brain, kidneys, gut, lungs, and other end organs necessary for optimal recovery.
 Postoperatively, contractility is almost always decreased, the magnitude of which is often related to the severity of chronic dysfunction, ischemia, and intraoperative events.2

 Despite the wide array of patient disease and cardiac procedures, significant similarities exist in patient monitoring, evaluation, and management.2 The majority of patients have continuous electrocardiographic (EKG) monitoring, pulse oximetry, blood pressure, central venous pressure (CVP) monitoring, and in most instances a pulmonary artery catheter (PAC) for monitoring mixed venous O2 saturation (SvO2), pulmonary artery pressures, and continuous cardiac output.
 The use of a PAC in patients undergoing cardiac surgery has been a topic of some debate.3,4 Although it was previously common practice to use PACs in almost every patient undergoing cardiac surgery, its utilization has decreased significantly in some areas of the United States in recent years.5 These modalities allow for measurement of oxygen consumption and mixed venous and arterial oxygen saturation, and an estimation of cardiac output.
-The goal is to maintain normal hemodynamic values if possible since it has been shown that normal oxygen transport and normal SvO2 (>70%) in the immediate postoperative period can improve outcome,6 although achieving these targets can be challenging.7–9 Adjustments to volume status, ...
+The goal is to maintain normal hemodynamic values if possible since it has been shown that normal oxygen transport and normal SvO2 (>70%) in the immediate postoperative period can improve outcome,6 although achieving these targets can be challenging.7–9 Adjustments ...